Skip to content

 How does maintenance affect costs?

-When you rent coffee equipment, maintenance is often included in the agreement.
-This means you don't have to worry about unexpected costs About something breaks.
+When you rent coffee equipment, maintenance is often included in the contract.
+This means you don't have to worry about unexpected costs.
+About something breaks.

 Maintenance costs when leasing